BitBoxSwiss/bitbox-base/docs/overview/architecture.md

 ---
 ## Architecture

-The BitBox Base integrates seamlessly with the [BitBox App](https://shiftcrypto.ch/app/), which functions as control center for all node functionality, and supported hardware wallets.
+The BitBoxBase integrates seamlessly with the [BitBox App](https://shiftcrypto.ch/app/), which functions as control center for all node functionality, and supported hardware wallets.
 The two components discover each other within a local network without manual configuration and can then reconnect after initial pairing using different connection methods.

 See dedicated documentation sections on the left for additional details.

 ### User interface

-The BitBox Base runs as a headless appliance with a minimal status display.
+The BitBoxBase runs as a headless appliance with a minimal status display.
 It is used and managed through the free and open-source BitBox App.
 Having the user interface in a seperate application simplifies many things, allowing for automatic network discovery, a setup wizard and secure remote management.
 This apporach also reduces the attack surface significantly, as no webserver needs to be exposed and port-forwarding can be avoided completely.